Google Fails to Note Famous Filmmaker’s Support for Communist Dictators

 Ironically, Eisenstein and Vertov became victims of Stalin’s “socialist realism” in the Soviet Union.
 The violent revolutionary regime they served eventually destroyed them.

 Thus, their Faustian bargain with the Marxist devils in Soviet Russia came to a sad, but predictable, end.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!